ConfigurationLast updated: 10 December 2022

 Image Cache

 Cache controls are used to set defaults for where, and for how long JCOGS Image will keep copies of processed images.
-You can also get information about the content of the image caches being used, clear the image caches, and control how JCOGS Image approaches automatic management of the cache contents.
+You can also:

 Each of the elements of this panel are described below: